26 May 6 Simple Ways to Build Pinterest Traffic to Your Blog

-Software and apps like Tailwind are popular tools to schedule your pins.
+Software and apps like Tailwind are popular tools to schedule your pins and boost traffic.

 Kim says, “The best time to pin to schedule pins is frequently throughout your day and night.
 Because of time zones and availability online it’s hard to know the exact time your specific followers and potential followers are searching on Pinterest… If you’re pinning information that relates more to business think office hours.
 Paying attention to your notifications and analytics will benefit your impact on Pinterest the most.”